Edmartt/Profilesaver-Web/README.md

-# Profilesaver-Web
+# Profilesaver-Web 🔐

-Profilesaver is an application that allows to save your social media and web profiles credential in a database.
+📖 **Profilesaver** is a web application that allows to save your social media and web profiles credential in a database.

 Profilesaver can: